icmaa/vue-storefront/src/modules/icmaa-user/README.md

 ```
   ...
+  "icmaa": {
+    "user: {
-  "icmaa_cluster": {
+      "genderMap": {
-    "noClusterValue": "4352"  # The attribute-value for "No cluster"
+        "male": "1129",
+        ...
       },
+      "genderProductMap": {
+        "male": "9",
+        ...
+      },
+      "noClusterValue": "4352",  # The attribute-value for "No cluster"
+      "clpSessionFilters": [ "gender" ] # The attributes that are stored in the customer-session that should be filtered in CLP
+    }
+  }
   "icmaa_facebook": {
     "endpoint": "/api/ext/icmaa-facebook",
     "login": {